bonn0062/GSoD/absolute_beginners.rst

   New array:
   [101   2   3   4   5   6   7   8   9  10  11  12]

-How to access the docstring to get more information
+How to access the docstring for more information
 ---------------------------------------------------

 ::